 Documents can be generated automatically in your internal software such as a TMS, order management system, delivery management system, or CRM tool.
 These documents can then easily be accessed by customers on the customer portal.
 You can also allow your customers to upload their own document templates and generate custom documents.
 This will help them with internal documentation maintenance and reporting.

 Your customer portal gathers and stores sensitive user information such as operational, payment, and employee data.
-To secure data transferred between your internal software and customer portal, use the best practices we’ve described in our extensive data security guide:
+To secure data transferred between your internal software and customer portal, use the best practices:

 Remember that every component of your system should be protected from data breaches.
 In addition, it’s vital to educate personnel on cybersecurity procedures.
 The best practice is to prevent employees from downloading unauthorized software and apps, opening suspicious emails, and using software improperly.
 These actions could potentially breach your security.

 What can help you create software aligned with your business?